losizm/scamper/README.md

 import scamper.http.ResponseStatus.Registry.Ok
 import scamper.http.server.HttpServer

-val server = HttpServer(8080) { req =>
+val server = HttpServer.app()
-  Ok("Hello, world!")
+  .incoming { req => Ok("Hello, world!") }
-}
+  .create(8080)
 ```

 This is as bare-bones as it gets.
-We create a server at port 8080, and on each
+We create a server at port 8080 that sends a
-incoming request, we send a simple text message back to the client.
-Although
+simple message back to the client for each incoming request.
+Although trite, it
-trite, it demonstrates how easy it is to get going.
+demonstrates how easy it is to get going.

 We'll use the remainder of this documentation to describe what goes into
 creating more practical applications.